16gs24/2018-MMA-Text-Analytics/index.md

 -   This project was produced for the Text Analytics Workshop for the Winter 2018 Masters of Management Analytics Cohort at Queen's University
 -   The goal from the outset was to use text analytics techniques developed in class to examine jobs companies have posted on Indeed in Toronto and employ techniques discussed in class including document clustering, topic modelling, and visualization.
--   This document was rendered last on 2017-09-28

 Gathering Data
 --------------